GSA/fpki-guides/pages/fpki_pki.md

 permalink: /pki/
 ---

-These Public Key Infrastructure (PKI) topics are to help program managers and engineers understand what is PKI and what is the Federal Public Key Infrastructure (FPKI).
+The topics contained in these Federal Public Key Infrastructure (FPKI) Guides will help program managers and engineers understand both Public Key Infrastructure (PKI) and FPKI--what they are and how they work.

 * [What is Public Key Infrastructure?](#what-is-public-key-infrastructure?)
 * [Why Use PKI?](#why-use-pki?)